Ettumanoor Assembly constituency

 Ettumanoor State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kottayam Lok Sabha constituency.
-The incumbent Member of Legislative Assembly for Ettumanoor is V. N. Vasavan of CPI(M).
+The incumbent Member of Legislative Assembly for Ettumanoor is Nattakom Suresh of Indian National Congress.

 Local self-governed segments

 Ettumanoor Assembly constituency is composed of the following local self-governed segments: